VoronDesign/VoronUsers/printer_mods/xenon2008/Wago-Klicky_compatible_Purge_Bucket_Voron250/README.md

 ## Summary:

- 1. Z Endstop moves from right to left Bed Profil
+ 1. Z Endstop moves from right to left Bed Profile
  2. Print & Install the Bed Wago Mount with the smaller one from here
  3. Print & Install the few mm smaller one (on one side only) Purge Bucket on the right Bed Profile